 These tend to be fairly narrow programs tailored to achieve a specific aim, often identical to what is being done in civil society.
 Gifts to a nonprofit hospital are tax deductible, for example, so making gifts to a state or county hospital tax deductible as well seems reasonable.
 Tax credits to advance specific types of charitable activity, like giving to scholarships or for land conservation, similarly reflect a legitimate government interest.

 But what is being proposed is to declare the government itself a charity, worthy of the same consideration and treatment that is reserved for nonprofits that feed the hungry, house the homeless, heal the sick, enrich our culture, nurture our spirits, and educate the public.
 True, government does many of these things as well, but so does business.
 The government is not civil society, and changing tax policy to pretend that it is would threaten the integrity of both.

 These schemes would turn the charitable deduction, an indispensable guardrail between government and civil society, into merely another tax dodge.
 This would make it even harder to defend the charitable deduction’s continued existence, let alone pushing to democratize giving by making the deduction available to all Americans.
-It threatens to erase the lines between government, which by its nature has to be somewhat inflexible and wide-ranging, and the millions of “little platoons” (as de Tocqueville called America’s charities) that are idiosyncratic, diverse in approaches, and focused on particular missions.
+It threatens to erase the lines between government, which by its nature has to be somewhat inflexible and wide-ranging, and the millions of “little platoons” (as Edmund Burke* once described the churches and local institutions that we would today call charities) that are idiosyncratic, diverse in approaches, and focused on particular missions.